XJ-04561/MetaCanSNPer/CanSNPer2/notes.md

 [CURRENT]

-1. Implement minimap2 and GATK4
+1. Feed VCF data into the newick tree.

 [QOL]